oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 The authorization server in trust domain B MUST validate the JWT authorization grant as specified in {{Sections 3 and 3.1 of RFC7523}}.
 The following processing rules also apply:

-* The "aud" claim MUST identify the authorization server in trust domain B as a valid intended audience of the assertion using either the token endpoint as described  {{Section 3 of RFC7523}} or the issuer identifier as defined in {{Section 2 of RFC8414}}.
+* The `aud` claim MUST identify the authorization server in trust domain B as a valid intended audience of the assertion using either the token endpoint as described  {{Section 3 of RFC7523}} or the issuer identifier as defined in {{Section 2 of RFC8414}}.
 * The authorization server in trust domain B MUST deny the request if it is not able to identify the subject.
 * Due to policy the request MAY be denied (for instance if a trust relationship with trust domain A is not established).